awsdocs/aws-sam-developer-guide/doc_source/serverless-deploying.md

 ## Packaging and Deploying Using the AWS SAM CLI<a name="serverless-sam-cli-using-package-and-deploy"></a>

-After you develop and test your serverless application locally, you can deploy to AWS Lambda by using `sam package` and `sam deploy` commands\.
+After you develop and test your serverless application locally, you can deploy your application by using the `sam package` and `sam deploy` commands\.

 **Note**
 Both the `sam package` and `sam deploy` commands described in this section are identical to their AWS CLI equivalent commands [ `aws cloudformation package`](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html) and [ `aws cloudformation deploy`](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html), respectively\.

-The `sam package` command zips your code artifacts, uploads to Amazon S3, and produces a packaged AWS SAM template file that's ready to be used\.
-The `sam deploy` command uses this file to deploy your function to AWS Lambda\.
+The `sam package` command zips your code artifacts, uploads them to Amazon S3, and produces a packaged AWS SAM template file that's ready to be used\.
+The `sam deploy` command uses this file to deploy your application\.
 For example, the following command generates a `packaged.yaml` file:

 ```
 # Package SAM template
 $ sam package --template-file sam.yaml --s3-bucket mybucket --output-template-file packaged.yaml
 ```

-The following `sam deploy` command takes the packaged AWS SAM template file that was created earlier, and deploys your serverless application to AWS Lambda:
+The following `sam deploy` command takes the packaged AWS SAM template file that was created earlier, and deploys your serverless application:

 ```
 # Deploy packaged SAM template